IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

   --protocol-minor-version 0
 ```

-If you would like to adjust some alonzo specific parameters like `maxCollateralInputs` procedure
+If you would like to adjust some Alonzo specific parameters like `maxCollateralInputs`, the  procedure
 would be the same - use search option in your editor, find proper place and edit it accordingly to your needs:

 ```sh